c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 In the downloaded zip file, you will find the two fastq read files in folder “rawData” and will find the readset file (readsets.HiC010.tsv) that describes that dataset.

-Please ensure you have access to "guillimin" server in Compute Canada data centre.
-We will run this analysis on guillimin as follows:
+Please ensure you have access to "beluga" server in Compute Canada data centre.
+We will run this analysis on beluga as follows:

 ::

-  hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.guillimin.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -g hicseqScript_SRR1658581.txt
+  hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.beluga.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -g hicseqScript_SRR1658581.txt

 To understand what $MUGQIC_PIPELINES_HOME refers to, please see instructions on how to :ref:`access GenPipes on Compute Canada servers<docs_access_gp_pre_installed>`.